VyperCore/bucket/docs/export_and_merge.md

 ## Exporting coverage

+It is possible to export the coverage data to SQL.
+This can be stored locally, or fed directly into a database hosted elsewhere.
+Coverage merging can also be performed to combine all coverage data from multiple simulations.

 At the end of a simulation, the recorded coverage should be exported for later reading/processing.
-Coverage is saved into an SQL file, which can easily be stored locally or added to a larger database.

 ```Python
     # In your testbench